Friday, February 4, 2011

-Bookmatching can be expensive, as there is a large amount of wastage.
+Bookmatching can be expensive, as there is a large amount of waste.

 Bookmatched slabs are usually used on feature walls, large islands and slab showers.

 When we bookmatch the stone it's always fun to see what the design looks like.
-It reminds me of abstract...and sometimes not too abstract art.
-We've seen the silhouette of a woman, animals, faces, just to name a few things.
+It reminds me of abstract (and sometimes not too abstract) art.
+We've seen the silhouette of a woman, animals, faces, hearts, just to name a few things.

 Also keep in mind that not all stone can be bookmatched, it depends on the characteristics of the stone.
-It wouldn't make sense to bookmatch Tropic Brown.
+It wouldn't make sense to bookmatch Tropic Brown granite.

 They are typically stones with strong veins and lines that create very geometric patterns that make your floor, walls or countertops much more interesting.